 Corequisite: NUR 101, NUR 106.
-(0/3)

-- NUR 106

-Pharmacologic Basics

-2 SHC

-in Nursing Practice This introductory course outlines the basic concepts of pharmaceutics, pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
-The process of clinical calculations is - introduced, as well as the major drug classifications.
+(0/3) - NUR 106 Pharmacologic Basics 2 SHC in Nursing Practice This introductory course outlines the basic concepts of pharmaceutics, pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
+The process of clinical calculations is of pharmaceutics, pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
+The process of clinical calculations is introduced, as well as the major drug classifications.
 Prerequisite: Admission to program.
 Corequisites: NUR 101, NUR 105.
-(1/3) NUR 107 Nutrition and Diet Therapy 1 SHC - This course is a study of the basic concepts of nutrition and diet therapy.
+(1/3) NUR 107Nutrition and Diet Therapy1 SHCThis course is a study of the basic concepts of nutrition and diet therapy.
 Prerequisites: NUR 101, NUR 105, NUR 106.
 Corequisite: NUR 165.
-(1/0) - NUR 131 Introduction to Pharmacology 1 SHC
+(1/0)